mecster09/rave-sim/golden-scenarios/README.md

   - `randomSeed` keeps outputs deterministic.
 Change only when you intentionally want a new data shape.
   - `truncateOdm` toggles ODM truncation when the downstream request sets `truncate=true`.
   - `forceClinicalViewStreamFailure` forces the Clinical View regular dataset to end early, simulating a streaming failure by omitting the closing ODM tag.
+  - `forceVersionFoldersStreamFailure` omits the closing `</ODM>` from VersionFolders.odm to simulate a streaming failure scenario.
 - `simStudyDay` — Day to advance the simulator clock before capturing.
 - `freeze` — When `true`, the harness locks simulated time during the replay to prevent drift.
 - `scenarios` — Each entry defines one capture.
 Scenarios share the seeded harness state and produce one payload file named `<family>/<name>.xml` (JSON for raw dataset captures when configured).